Form 7004: Get more time to file your small business tax return with a tax extension

 This form is only one page and doesn’t require your signature.

-The Form 7004 deadline depends on your small business structure and its tax return original due date.
+The Form 7004 deadline depends on your small business structure and the original due date for its tax return.
 Read on to see what applies to your situation:

-Corporations who use IRS Form 1120 to file annual federal taxes with a calendar year-end date of December 31 should file Form 7004 on or before the corporate tax deadline.
-This means, with the six-month extension, your new due date is October 15.
-For fiscal year corporations Form 7004 should be filed by the 15th day of the fourth month after the corporation’s fiscal year.
+Corporations that use IRS Form 1120 to file annual federal taxes with a calendar year-end date of December 31 should file Form 7004 on or before the corporate tax deadline, generally April 15.
+With the six-month extension, your new due date will likely be October 15*.
+For fiscal year corporations, Form 7004 should be filed by the 15th day of the fourth month after the corporation’s fiscal year ends.

-The deadline to file a partnership and multiple-member LLC taxed as a partnership using Form 1065 is the 15th day of the third month after the partnership’s fiscal year.
-For calendar year partnerships, this falls on March 15.
+The deadline to file an extension for a partnership or multiple-member LLC taxed as a partnership using Form 1065 is the 15th day of the third month after the partnership’s fiscal year ends.
+For calendar year partnerships, this falls on March 15*.
 So, file Form 7004 on or before March 15.
-Partnerships and multi-member LLCs have six months to file their small business tax return, so the due date is September 15 for calendar year partnerships.
+Partnerships and multi-member LLCs have six months to file their small business tax return, so the due date is September 15* for calendar year partnerships.

-More help with Form 7004 extensions and prepping for due dates
+More help with business extension Form 7004 and prepping for due dates

-Whether you’re looking to file a small business tax extension with Form 7004, or other small business tax forms, we’ve got your back!
+Whether you’re looking to file a small business tax extension with Form 7004 or need help with other small business tax forms, we’ve got your back!
 We’ve helped millions of small business owners and self-employed people do more of what they love by doing what we do best.

 Our certified small business tax pros specialize in taxes.
 And we guarantee 100% accuracy in our taxes, bookkeeping, and payroll.